-To begin you need to create a dashboard and put whatever graphs, etc, you want on it.
-Next we need something on the dashboard from which to create our URL Action to take us to our SSRS report.
-Unfortunately there aren’t any controls such as buttons in Tableau so we need to create a new worksheet to act as our ‘button’.
+To begin create a dashboard and put whatever graphs, etc, you want on it.
+Next we create a “button” for our dashboard.
+The URL Action will trigger from the “button” and take us to the SSRS report.
+Unfortunately there aren’t any button controls in Tableau therefore we will to create a new worksheet to act as our “button”.

-The next step is to add this new worksheet to your dashboard.
-Once in an appropriate position for the user on the dashboard then open your SSRS server to get the URL of the report you want to link to.
-Copy the SSRS URL into the clipboard.
+Next add this new “button” worksheet to your dashboard.
+Once in an appropriate position get the URL of your SSRS report.

-Once you click OK the URL action is complete.
-When you click the text on your dashboard it will open up your SSRS report.
-If you want you could format the text to make it look like a hyperlink by underlining it and colouring it blue.
+Click OK the URL action is complete.
+When you click the hyperlink text on your dashboard it will open up your SSRS report.

-You can get even more sophisticated and pass parameters into your SSRS report so when you open it up it takes you to the same data as what you were filtered for in the Tableau dashboard.
-This isn’t incredibly complicated, you just need to create a calculated field which builds the URL including the parameters.
-I’ve written a post on passing parameters using the URL or the MS website contains a brief guide.
+You can get even more sophisticated and pass parameters into your SSRS report.
+Therefore when you click the hyperlink it takes you to the same data as selected in the Tableau dashboard.
+This isn’t complicated, however you will need a calculated field to construct the correct SSRS URL including parameters.
+I’ve written a post on passing parameters using the URL and the MS website contains a brief guide.